Potential delays to the CCG Complaints Process

 Where possible, you should speak to the person in charge at the place where you have been receiving care.
 For example, this may be a hospital ward manager or a practice manager at a GP practice.

-Useful contact details for the Patient Advice & Liaison Services (PALS) of NHS organisations serving the people of Thurrock are listed below:
+Useful contact details for the patient advice at NHS organisations serving the people of Thurrock are listed below:

 You can find the contact details of your GP or dental practice on an appointment card, letter or on www.nhs.uk